 Westworld was not only professional, hard-working and full of talent, but also a fun, friendly and with a loving group of people.
 It was a unique experience.
 Some might have only participated in the futuristic science fiction aspect of the show, perhaps spending working on weird, off-putting scenes, applying prosthetics and painting various tones of death and gore.
 Or maybe an artist only saw a sea of nude men and women, painting them in shades of blue, golds and reds, coating them in gloss and glitter from head to toe.

-There are various levels to Westworld revealing a sexy, erotic view of a very frightening world.
-The make-up required in the show allowed for creative make-up techniques—soft, glamorous beauty, dirty Western, erotic fantasy and grotesque special effect wounds, all created by a huge group of creative and enthusiastic make-up artists.
+There are various levels to Westworld revealing a sexy, erotic view of a very frightening world, in some scenes you could be forgiven for thinking you were watching a TubeV erotic movie and not something on tv.
+The make-up required in the show allowed for creative make-up techniques-soft, glamorous beauty, dirty Western, erotic fantasy and grotesque special effect wounds, all created by a huge group of creative and enthusiastic make-up artists.
 For some, the thrill was the overall experience; for others, maybe doing fantasy period make-up or brothel beauty was the bee’s knees.
-Hair might have been as the identifying experience, and in many cases the lack of hair.
+To authenticate the brothels we really had to do our research.
+Learning about the future of sex machines and the proper storage of sexual equipment was very important for the success of the shoot.
+The crew had so much fun as the hair might have been the identifying experience and in many cases the lack of hair.
 Beards, mustaches, sideburns and many, many, many, Merkins.

 I was honored to be a part of the extrodinary make-up team who applied various make-up designs daily from beauty, character, period, extensive body make-up as well as extensive hair work in all kinds of conditions.
 I am so proud to have been in the trenches with this special group of artists.
 Being asked on the make-up team on Westworld was an opportunity to be challenged, invigorated and creative.
 For others, it was an entirely new experience, something so large and comprehensive and with so many moving parts that it could make you dizzy just thinking about it.
 It was an opportunity to find growth.